apache/logging-site/_posts/2023-11-17-flume-joins-logging-services.md

 with growing and remained a small team.
 Still, they caught the attention of several Logging Services committers.
-Impressed by its capabilities and potential, both the Flume community and our team saw a unique opportunity for collaboration and bringing to small teams together.
+Impressed by its capabilities and potential, both the Flume community and our team saw a unique opportunity for collaboration and bringing two small teams together.

 ## A Unified Force in Logging